aquasecurity/trivy/docs/docs/coverage/language/golang.md

 Trivy traverses `$GOPATH/pkg/mod` and collects those extra information.

 #### Standard Library
 Detecting the version of Go used in the project can be tricky.
-The go.mod file include hints that allows Trivy to guess the version from source code but it eventually depends on the Go tool version in the build environment.
+The go.mod file include hints that allows Trivy to guess the Go version but it eventually depends on the Go tool version in the build environment.
 Since this strategy is not fully deterministic and accurate, it is enabled only in [--detection-priority comprehensive][detection-priority] mode.
-When enabled, Trivy detects stdlib version as the minimum between the `go` directive in the go.mod file and the [toolchain] directive[^6].
+When enabled, Trivy detects stdlib version as the minimum between the `go` and the [toolchain][^6] directives in the `go.mod` file.
 To obtain reproducible scan results Trivy doesn't check the locally installed version of `Go`.

 !!! note